emirkugic/Cigarette-Smokers-Problem-in-C/README.md

 # Cigarette-Smokers-Problem-in-C
 ## Make sure to run this code on Linux
-To compile this code, run this shell command in the same directory as the file:
+To compile this code, run these two shell command in the same directory as the file:
 ```bash
 gcc -o main main.c -lpthread
 ```